Quick facts

 When to water

 Newly planted trees or shrubs require more frequent watering than established trees and shrubs.
-They should be watered at planting time and at these intervals:
+They should be watered when you plant them and at these intervals:

 - 1-2 weeks after planting, water daily.